Concerns Resolution

 Should disagreements be in relation to processes whereby there is a Lead Professional / IRO / Chair of multi-agency meeting they should be informed in writing for information and monitoring.

-Step 2: Line Manager to Line Manager
+Stage 2: Line manager to Line manager

 Line managers may consider utilising any of the identified approaches listed above to facilitate the resolution.